Darboux integrability for diagonal systems of hydrodynamic type: Introduction

 Another geometric aspect, discussed in this paper, is related to the symmetries of (\ref{hydro}).
 Darboux integrability, manifesting a kind of variable separation (see \cite{AFV-09}), is reflected also in the structure of the symmetry algebra of commuting flows.
 Fixing a relation between two Riemann invariants of the same Monge distribution, we get a differential relation compatible with the system and depending on one arbitrary function of one variable.
 We show that this relation fixes an orbit of a solution with respect to some subalgebra of the symmetry algebra, defined by (\ref{commuting}).
 Moreover, this subalgebra is also cut by a differential relation, uniquely defined by the choice of Monge distribution.

-Even though Darboux method is potentially applicable to systems of equations for vector-valued functions in any number of variables, most of the studies were devoted to a single 2nd order equation for scalar funcion in two variables (see \cite{P-60,R-99} for generalization of the method to higher order equations).
+Even though Darboux method is potentially applicable to systems of equations for vector-valued functions in any number of variables, most of the studies were devoted to a single 2nd order equation for scalar funcion in two variables (see \cite{P-60,R-99,H-01} for generalization of the method to higher order equations and \cite{T-05} for extension of Laplace transformations on systems of linear hyperbolic PDEs with several dependent and two independent variables via {\it generalized factorization}).
 This can be explained by the increasing complexity of calculations needed to work out higher-dimensional cases.
 This complexity, probably, explains also the scarcity of explicitly elaborated examples within prescribed classes.
 We hope that this paper contributes to a better understanding of the case of hydrodynamic systems.

 A warning on terminology: systems (\ref{hydro}) are "hyperbolic" in the sense of the theory developed in \cite{BGH-95} only for $n=2$.